-Profit has this unique PEEL approach, plan, execute, engage, and learn, and then go back to plan, in terms of implementing OKRs for companies, and we’ve tried to make the product, build features in the product which helped go through this cycle really easily.
-Although we came up with this plan, execute, engage, learn cycle, there are many common threads with several OKR practitioners/coaches.
-When we shared this idea with them, we saw a lot of instant nods and most of them use something similar in their coaching.
+Profit has this unique PEEL approach to implementing OKRs, which stands for plan, execute, engage, and learn, and then cycles back to plan.
+We have built features into our Profit.co company that make it easy for companies to go through this cycle as they engage with OKR planning.
+Although we came up with this plan, execute, engage, learn cycle, there are many similarities between Profit.co’s PEEL approach and other OKR implementation techniques recommended by several OKR practitioners/coaches.
+When we shared this idea with them, we instantly saw a lot of nods and confirmation that most of them use something similar in their coaching.

 It is very important to realize that OKR is not a single activity, but an activity system.
 The best way to think of your OKR journey is to imagine that you are riding a vehicle that runs on 4 wheels.
 All these 4 wheels need to be operated in a coordinated manner to ensure you get the best results from your OKR program.